I have worked at

 At VentureBeat, my job is to lead the news team, hire outstanding talent, set ambitious goals for them, and get out of their way.
 My goal is to build VentureBeat into the most amazing, reliable, online news magazine for business and technology.
 So far, the site’s audience has more than tripled since I started, and now reaches more than 5 million people every month.

 I write occasionally too.

 Before VentureBeat, I spent four years at Wired.
 I built up the site’s first business blog, Epicenter, more than tripling its traffic to 1 million pageviews/month and winning a business journalism award in the first year.
-I then ran Gadget Lab, Wired.com’s hardware blog, for three years, increasing its traffic by 10x during a period when Wired.com’s overall traffic grew about 2x, and hiring some of its most successful writers.
+I also ran Gadget Lab, Wired.com’s hardware blog, for three years, increasing its traffic by 10x during a period when Wired.com’s overall traffic grew about 2x, and hiring some of its most successful writers.

 Other startups: I was the founding editorial director of PCMagCast, PC Magazine’s award-winning channel for live web seminars and online events.
 Before that, I was executive editor for Mobile, a monthly technology magazine (also known as Mobile PC), where I was part of the founding editorial staff.
 And I was one of two cofounders of a content syndication startup that fell victim to the dot-com crash.

 My writing has appeared in many publications, including weekly columns I wrote for eCompany Now / Business 2.0 (“The Defogger”) and, before that, for InfoWorld (“Net Prophet”).
 In both columns I covered the intersection of business and technology.

 I currently write the “Dylan’s Desk” column for VentureBeat, a weekly series on Silicon Valley, the tech industry, and the impacts of technology on business strategy.